calliope-project/calliope/doc/_static/math_storage_inter_cluster.rst

 ^^^^^^^^^^^^^^^^^^^^^

 :green:`NEW`
-The virtual energy stored by a `supply_plus` or `storage` technology between days of the entire timeseries.
+The virtual carrier stored by a `supply_plus` or `storage` technology between days of the entire timeseries.
 Only together with `storage` does this variable's values gain physical significance.

 .. container:: scrolling-wrapper